 LUXURY HOTEL BATHROOM IDEAS

-Inspired by the bathrooms of boutique hotels one of the latest key looks is for grand features and show-stopping elegance.
+Inspired by the bathrooms of boutique hotels one of the latest key bathroom trends is for grand features and show-stopping elegance.
 Designer fittings will create a sense of indulgence and luxury creating the perfect place to escape from the world and relax.

 1. FOUR SEASONS HOTEL, FLORENCE, ITALY